yogeshagr/golang/src/gopl.io/gobook.md

 but it preserves the dynamic type and value components inside the interface value.

+## ch8: Goroutines and Channels
+- In Go, each concurrently executing activity is called a goroutine.

+- When a program starts, its only goroutine is the one that calls the main function, so we call it the main goroutine.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then